mptsolutions/UntappdPhotos/README.md

 Enter an option [0-4]:
 ```

 The next question is a trick.
-It doesn't matter when you <i>purchased</i> your screen - I bought mine in 2025.
+It doesn't matter when you <i>purchased</i> your screen - I bought mine in 2025 and it is still most definitely the pre-2021 version.
 Enter "```1```" again to select the Olde Worlde version.
+If you don't think you have the old version, you've wasted a lot of time here.

 ```
 When did you purchase your HyperPixel Square?
  0: 2021 or later